FGNET-RH: Fine-Grained Named Entity Typing via Refinement in Hyperbolic Space: Experimentation

-In addition, we also analyzed the entity mentions corrected especially by the label-smoothing process, i.e., the stage-II of \FGETHR{}.
-For this, we examined the model performance with and without the label-smoothing, i.e., we separately build a classification model by using the output of stage-I. For the BBN data, the stage-II is able to correct about~18\% of the mis-classifications made by stage-I. For example in the sentence: \emph{``CNW Corp. said the final step in the acquisition of the company has been completed with the merger of \textbf{CNW} with a subsidiary of Chicago \& amp."}, the bold-faced entity mention \textbf{CNW} is labeled \{\emph{``/GPE"}\} by stage-I. However, after label-smoothing in stage-II, the label predicted by \FGETHR{} is \{\emph{``/Organization/Corporation"}\}, which indeed is the correct label.
+We also analyzed the entity mentions corrected especially by the label-smoothing process, i.e., the stage-II of \FGETHR{}.
+For this, we examined the model performance with and without the label-smoothing, i.e.,~we perform entity typing solely based on the noisy mention encodings learnt in stage-I.

+For the BBN data, the stage-II~corrects approximately~18\% of the mis-classifications made by stage-I. For example in the sentence: \emph{``CNW Corp. said the final step in the acquisition of the company has been completed with the merger of \textbf{CNW} with a subsidiary of Chicago \& amp."}, the bold-faced entity mention \textbf{CNW} is labeled \{\emph{``/GPE"}\} by stage-I. However, after label-smoothing in stage-II, the label predicted by \FGETHR{} is \{\emph{``/Organization/Corporation"}\}, which indeed is the correct label.
 A similar trend was observed for the OntoNotes data set.

 This analysis concludes that the \FGETHR{} using a blend of the contextual graphs and the hyperbolic space incorporates the right geometry to embed the noisy \FGNET{} data with lowest possible distortion.
-Compared to the euclidean space, the hyperbolic space being a non-euclidean space allows the graph volume (number of nodes within a fixed radius) to grow exponentially along the hierarchy.
-This enables the \FGETHR{} to perform label-smoothing by forming type-specific contextual clusters across noisy mentions along the type hierarchy.
+Compared to the euclidean space, the hyperbolic space being a non-euclidean space allows the graph volume (number of nodes within a fixed radius) to grow exponentially along the hierarchy,~which enables the \FGETHR{} to perform label-smoothing by forming type-specific contextual clusters across noisy mentions along the type hierarchy.